logos-blockchain/logos-blockchain-testing/book/src/glossary.md

 - **State assertion**: expectation that verifies specific values in the system state (e.g., wallet balances, UTXO sets) rather than just progress signals.
   Also called "correctness expectations."
-- **Mantle transaction**: transaction type in Nomos that can contain UTXO transfers (LedgerTx) and operations (Op), including channel data (ChannelBlob).
+- **Mantle transaction**: transaction type in Logos that can contain UTXO transfers (LedgerTx) and operations (Op), including channel data (ChannelBlob).
 - **Channel**: logical grouping for DA blobs; each blob belongs to a channel and references a parent blob in the same channel, creating a chain of related data.